-To maintain the favourable conservation condition of Wetlands in Blackwater Callows SPA, which is defined by the following list of attributes and targets:
+To maintain the Favourable conservation condition of Wetland habitats in Corofin Wetlands SPA as a resource for the regularly-occurring migratory waterbirds that utilise these areas.
+This is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Wetland habitat area Hectares No significant loss to wetland habitat within the SPA, other than that occurring from natural patterns of variation Any significant loss to the wetland habitat within the SPA would likely significantly negatively impact the regularly-occuring migratory waterbirds that utilise this wetland habitat.
+Attribute Measure Target Notes Wetland habitat area Hectares No significant loss to wetland habitat within the SPA, other than that occurring from natural patterns of variation Any significant loss to the wetland habitat within the SPA would likely negatively impact the regularly- occurring migratory waterbirds that utilise this wetland habitat.
 Such loss of wetland habitat would likely reduce the diversity and abundance of waterbird species that the wetland can support.
-This, in turn, could negatively impact the Conservation Objectives for waterbird species listed as Special Conservation Interests in the SPA or othe regularly-occuring migratory waterbird species Wetland habitat quality and functioning Quality and function of the wetland habitat No significant impact on the quality or functioning of the wetland habitat within the SPA, other than that occurring from natural patterns of variation Any significant impact on the quality, functioning and accessibility of the wetland habitat within the SPA would likely significantly negatively impact the regularly-occuring migratory waterbirds that utilise this wetland habitat.
+This, in turn, could negatively impact the Conservation Objectives for waterbird species listed as Special Conservation Interests in the SPA or other regularly-occurring migratory waterbird species Wetland habitat quality and functioning Quality and function of the wetland habitat No significant impact on the quality or functioning of the wetland habitat within the SPA, other than that occurring from natural patterns of variation Any significant impact on the quality, functioning and accessibility of the wetland habitat within the SPA would likely negatively impact the regularly- occurring migratory waterbirds that utilise this wetland habitat.
 Impacts on wetland quality, functioning and accessibility would likely reduce the diversity and abundance of waterbird species that the wetland can support.
-This, in turn, could negatively impact the Conservation Objectives for waterbird species listed as Special Conservation Interests in the SPA or other regularly-occuring migratory waterbird species
+This, in turn, could negatively impact the Conservation Objectives for waterbird species listed as Special Conservation Interests in the SPA or other regularly-occurring migratory waterbird species